Truth, Lies, and Social Ties: When Image Concerns Fuel Fake News: Introduction

-Second, we contribute to the literature on the determinants of information sharing. \cite{GuessEtAl:2019} consider who was most likely to share fake news regarding the 2016 U.S. presidential election on Facebook.
-They show that over 65 year old individuals and conservative-leaning individuals were most likely to share (mostly pro-Trump) fake news. \cite{PennycookEtAl:2021} argue that various motives matter for sharing information on Twitter, which they experimentally influence by redirecting individuals' attention.\footnote{Motives underlying individual's decision to share news on social media have also been studied in the field of communication studies.
-These studies build onto the ``uses and gratifications'' approach and conduct surveys about sharing intentions as well as potential gratifications.
-Gaining status among peers has been identified as a main driver of sharing decisions by this literature (e.g. \citealp{LeeMaGoh:2011} and \citealp{LeeMa:2012}; see \citealp{KuempelEtAl:2015} for a survey).} When signaling one's partisanship is more salient, fake news are spread knowingly (when they are aligned with one's partisan identity and in order to signal one's partisanship), but if accuracy becomes more important, fake news sharing is reduced.\footnote{This is in line with recent evidence that people are reasonably good at detecting real from fake news \citep{AngelucciPratt:2021}.} Similarly, \cite{OsmundsenEtAl:2021} find that fake news sharing is often driven by partisan sentiment, rather than by individuals' ignorance regarding the veracity of a news item. \cite{GurievHenryMarquisZhuravskaya:2023} also study what induces people to share information, and which policy interventions can decrease the propagation of fake news, without curbing the circulation of factual information at the same time.
-They show empirically that ability signaling, a desire to persuade receivers, and signaling of partisanship are all important drivers of information sharing.
-Moreover, they demonstrate that increasing the cost of sharing and priming the circulation of fake news are effective in reducing the circulation of fake news without curbing the sharing of factual information.\footnote{Regarding policies that discourage sharing of fake news, recent experiments studying either intention to share or actual sharing behavior have shown that fact checking (e.g. \citealt{HenryEtAl:2022}, \citealt{PennycookRand:2021}) and accuracy nudges (e.g. \citealt{PennycookEtAl:2021}, \citealt{Fazio:2020}) can induce individuals to abstain from sharing fake news.
-However, \cite{NyhanReifler:2017} show that fact checking may sometimes also reinforce beliefs in fake news. \cite{WalterEtAl:2020} offer a survey of the literature on how fact checking affects beliefs.} Just as \cite{PennycookEtAl:2021} and \cite{GurievHenryMarquisZhuravskaya:2023}, we study the motives of ability and partisanship signaling, using a formal model.
+One focus of our paper is to determine the circumstances that lead to the sharing of fake news.
+There exists a wide empirical literature concerned with this questions. \cite{GuessEtAl:2019} show that over 65 year old individuals and conservative-leaning individuals were most likely to share (mostly pro-Trump) fake news. \cite{PennycookEtAl:2021} argue that various motives matter for sharing information on Twitter.
+When signaling one's partisanship is salient, copartisan fake news are spread knowingly, but if accuracy becomes more important, fake news sharing is reduced.
+Similarly, \cite{OsmundsenEtAl:2021} find that fake news sharing is often driven by partisan sentiment, rather than by individuals' ignorance regarding the veracity of a news item. \cite{GurievHenryMarquisZhuravskaya:2023} show that ability signaling, a desire to persuade receivers, and signaling of partisanship are all drivers of information sharing.
+Moreover, they show that priming the circulation of fake news is an effective tool to reduce sharing of fake news while preserving the dissemination of genuine news.
+Just as \cite{PennycookEtAl:2021} and \cite{GurievHenryMarquisZhuravskaya:2023}, we study the motives of ability and partisanship signaling, using a formal model.
 Unlike these papers, we model active receivers who decide whether to engage with the shared news to ascertain its quality (``fact checking'') and then form beliefs about the type of the sender in Bayesian fashion.
 Interestingly, we find that even with an accuracy motive, fake news may be spread disproportionately, as found by \cite{VosoughiRoyAral:2018}.
 We identify and characterize settings in which fake news sharing is most problematic with each motive and derive empirical predictions that can help to distinguish between the different motives.
-Moreover, in line with the empirical findings of \cite{GurievHenryMarquisZhuravskaya:2023}, we demonstrate that increasing the cost of sharing tends to increase the quality of shared information.